JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 not penalized when using basic functionality such as data-partitioning.
 Thus we made it a key design priority to make as little assumptions as possible about the data at hand.
-For example, we do not require custom data-storage types to share a common super-type.
+For example, we do not require custom data-source-types to share a common super-type.

 # Type Stable